Crisis management in Afghanistan

 Civilian crisis management

 The mission’s key functions included supporting the development of Afghan policing arrangements and strengthening the rule of law as part of the country’s comprehensive security sector reform.
 Special attention was paid to human rights and the gender perspective.
 International experts worked as advisers in the strategic development of the Afghan Ministry of Interior Affairs, the prosecution service and the police forces.
-After the mission's closure in 2016, the European Commission has continued the work through small-scale support projects.
+After the mission's closure in 2016, the European Commission continued the work through a small-scale support project.

 Finnish civilian crisis management experts have worked not only in the EUPOL operation in Afghanistan but also for the EU Special Representative, NATO Senior Civilian Representative in Kabul and German Civilian Representative in northern Afghanistan.